Claire Strofield

 Claire is a native of Sydney, Australia, and has lived in London, San Diego, San Francisco, and now resides in Los Angeles.

-Claire’s 10-minute play, The Apartment was produced by the Playwrights’ Centre of San Francisco for their 2021 Play-offs season.
+Claire’s 10-minute play, The Apartment, was produced by the Playwrights’ Centre of San Francisco for their 2021 Play-offs season.
+Another of her 10-minute plays, Pigeons & Plungers, was performed in the 2025 Production ‘Your Worst Nightmare’ at San Francisco’s Theatre 33.
 Her short story, She Left a Note was published in San Francisco 2019 anthology Quiet Lighting: Sparkle and Blink.
+In 2025, Claire completed her memoir, ‘Forgetting to be Invisible,’ as well as a channeled book and a collection of flash fiction.

-Claire studied playwriting at Gotham in New York under Richard Caliban who was the Artistic Director at Cucaracha Theatre for nine seasons.
-Claire was also mentored by Donna Kaz, the 2020 Jerry Kaufman Award Winning playwright.
+Claire studied playwriting at Gotham in New York under Richard Caliban, who was the Artistic Director at Cucaracha Theatre for nine seasons.
+Claire was also mentored by Donna Kaz, the 2020 recipient of the Jerry Kaufman Award for Playwriting.